Weakly modular graphs and nonpositive curvature

 \begin{theorem} Let $G$ be a locally weakly modular graph, and let $\tG$ be the $1$--skeleton of the universal cover $\widetilde X:=\widetilde{X}\trsq(G)$ of the triangle-square complex $X:=X\trsq(G)$ of $G$.
 Then $\tG$ is weakly modular.
 In particular, a graph $G$ is a weakly modular graph if and only if $G$ is a locally weakly modular graph whose triangle-square complex $X\trsq(G)$ is simply connected. \end{theorem}

-This theorem may be viewed as an analogue of Cartan-Hadamard theorem for globally convex and globally nonpositively curved spaces; see \cite[Theorem 4.1]{BrHa}.
-The proof of Theorem \ref{t:lotoglo2} closely follows the proof of \cite[Theorem 1.1 (i)$\Rightarrow$(ii)]{BCC+}.
-Theorem \ref{t:lotoglo2} implies analogous characterizations for modular graphs, which we present next (for other similar consequences, see the next three sections of the paper).
+This theorem may be viewed as an analogue of Cartan-Hadamard theorem for globally convex and globally nonpositively curved spaces; see \cite{BrHa}*{Theorem 4.1}.
+The proof of Theorem \ref{t:lotoglo2} closely follows the proof of \cite{BCC+}*{Theorem 1.1 (i)$\Rightarrow$(ii)}.
+Theorem \ref{t:lotoglo2} implies analogous characterizations for modular graphs, which we present next (for other similar consequences, see the next three chapters of the paper).

 \begin{corollary} A graph is modular if and only if it is locally modular and its square complex is simply connected. \end{corollary}